 Friend: I wrote to him last week and still haven’t heard back.
 It’s so frustrating.

 Me: Why not follow up and check in?

 Friend: I don’t want to be annoying.

-Here are a few tips on how to (nicely) follow up with that hiring manager, sales lead, or VIP—and get the answer you’re looking for.
+Here are a few tips on how to (nicely) follow up on that interview, sales lead, or networking contact—and get the answer you’re looking for.

 If you’re not connecting with someone, try changing it up.
 In other words, don’t send the exact same email at the same time of day on the same day of week.
 Getting people to respond can sometimes just come down to catching them at the right time.
 If you always follow up in the morning, maybe try later in the day a few times.

 Remember: If someone does ask you to stop following up, stop following up.
 But until you hear that, it’s your responsibility to keep trying.